Purveyor of Knowledge and Emerging Publisher of Content and Visually Driven Books

 What are some of his other works, public or privately commissioned, that not many people know of?

 Papa lived in the house of the father of Jorge Araneta in New York.
 He stayed there for a year when my Mom was around thirteen years old.
 He painted portraits of ambassadors and high ranking government officials who were friends of Mr. Araneta.
 When Papa was the art director of the Herald as well as its contributing photographer, he took photos of a young Imelda Romualdez when she was then selling her wares in P. Domingo.
 It was a friendship that lasted.
-When she became Mrs. Marcos, Papa was still taking her pictures and making her family portraits later on.
+When she became Mrs. Marcos, Papa was still taking her pictures and making their portraits as well.

 Papa’s muse, Letty Delgado whose family owned the Hilton Hotel in Manila informed me that Papa worked as an Art Director at the Philippine Herald in 1950.
 She was also working there in the Advertising Department.
 She said that Papa took a photo of her and used her as a model for the cover of the Herald.
 She was thirty years old at that time.
 Papa also painted her portrait and it used to hang in his gallery in Mabini.
 Other portraits he painted include Elizalde who was then Ambassador to London or Switzerland.
 He also painted the aunt of Susan Magalona, Amado Araneta and Judy Araneta now Roxas.
-Although Papa dabbled in abstract and popularized his Dalagang Bukid series, he was more popular as a portrait painter.
+Although Papa dabbled in abstract and introduced his Dalagang Bukid series, he was really known for portraits.
 He used to give lessons in Mabini and his students were mostly Americans and people who were working in the embassy.
 Letty Delgado also pointed out that there was a Serna portrait of Imelda Marcos in Malacañang Palace.
 Most of the Serna paintings of Imelda Marcos were placed at their rest house in Subic.

 Igorot Women (1941)